 It is split up into 3 workbooks, each covering a different stage of the business startup process: setting up a creative business, making your business work, engaging with customers and staying in business.
 The aim is to provide aspiring entrepreneurs with a practical resource to help them plan, build, test, communicate and launch their new creative business.

-It was developed by Nesta, an innovation foundation from the UK.NESTA CREATIVE ENTERPRISE TOOLKIT
+It was developed by Nesta, an innovation foundation from the UK.VISIT TOOLBOX

 This toolbox contains 207 other toolboxes in 14 categories.

 It aims to be a compendium of freely available toolkits for public sector innovation and transformation, to help people identify, develop and practice new skills and apply new ways of reaching an outcome.

 It was developed by OPSI, the Observatory of Public Sector Innovation.VISIT TOOLBOX

 This toolbox contains a multi-step process for completing the Planet Centric Design Canvas (a modified version of the lean canvas).

 It has been designed to help entrepreneurs, startups and businesses create more sustainable business solutions.
 It takes you step-by-step from preparation, through the canvas, to a validation phase.